Sexiest Instagram Posts Of Bollywood Actress Parineeti Chopra, Star Of Upcoming Film ‘Jabariya Jodi’

 At only 29 years of age, Bollywood actress Parineeti Chopra has taken a long strange trip to get where she is in the film industry.
 Many people forget that before she was being cast alongside actors such as Sidharth Malhotra for her latest projet, Jabariya Jodi, which just began filming for Yash Raj Films, she was working in their front office as an executive.
-It wasn’t until she was tasked with promoting Band Baaja Baaraat, that she realized she wanted to be an actress, breaking through in the 2011 hit Ladies vs Ricky Bahl.
+It wasn’t until she was tasked with promoting Band Baaja Baaraat that she realized she wanted to be an actress, breaking through in the 2011 hit Ladies vs Ricky Bahl.

 Over the next several years, Chopra had mixed results in films.
-On one hand, she won a Filmfare and National Film Award, but then she appeared in a few duds which may have contributed to her to choice to take a three year sabbatical from films in which she modeled, worked as a brand ambassador, and entertained through other venues.
-In 2017, she returned to films in Meri Pyaari Bindu, and the blockbuster Golmaal Again, which broke several box office records and cemented her as a bankable leading lady.
+On one hand, she won a Filmfare and National Film Award, but then she appeared in a few duds which may have contributed to her to choice to take a three-year sabbatical from films in which she modeled, worked as a brand ambassador, and entertained through other venues.
+In 2017, she returned to doing films in Meri Pyaari Bindu and the blockbuster Golmaal Again, which broke several box office records and cemented her as a bankable leading lady.

 Currently, according to IMDB, Chopra has two films in pre-production, one announced project, Namaste England, which has just wrapped up filming, and Jabariya Jodi which has just begun.
 All told, 2018 is a very busy year for the University of Manchester graduate, who has also been spending a lot of time keeping her Instagram feed filled with fun and sexy pictures for her 14.5 million followers.